 Microsoft Edge can import favorites or bookmarks from Internet Explorer and Chrome.
 For some users, Chrome may not be listed in the Import Favorites panel in Microsoft Edge, although the latest build of Google Chrome is installed and bookmarks present.

-This happened in my Windows 10 system and I managed to fix the problem by moving the Chrome bookmarks database file to a specific location where Edge expects it to be.
-Today I’m going to show how I managed to get Chrome listed in Edge’s Import Favorites panel.
+This happened in my Windows 10 system, and I managed to fix the problem by moving the Chrome bookmarks database file to a specific location where Edge expects it to be.
+Today, I will show how I managed to get Chrome listed in Edge’s Import Favorites panel.

 Add “Chrome” to MS-Edge’s Import Favorites List

 Google Chrome, as you know, supports multiple browser profiles.
 The Chrome profile folders are present under the following directory in Windows Vista and higher.